-On November 11, 2021 the Company was delivered a copy of the appeal that had been filed by the derivative plaintiffs with the honorable Supreme Court, and a hearing on the matter is scheduled for October 3, 2022.
+On November 11, 2021 the Company was delivered a copy of the appeal that had been filed by the derivative plaintiffs with the honorable Supreme Court, and no hearing has as yet been held on the matter and no decision has as yet been made.

 (3) On March 7, 2021 a motion to certify a derivative claim was filed with the economic department of the Tel Aviv-Jaffa District Court.
 The subject of the derivative motion (which is denied) is, inter alia, that the acquisitions of shares of Clal Insurance by Alrov are transactions that require approvals according to chapter five of part 6 of the Companies Law due to the existence of a personal interest, and that since the necessary approvals were not obtained the transaction is an illegal transaction that caused the Company damages.
-In addition, in the derivative motion it is requested to issue to the Company an order to dispose of its shares in Clal Insurance, to compel the respondents to compensate the Company and that the Company's chairman of the Board return the compensation he had received for his service in the years 2019-2021.